 - degree of angulation

-The degree of palmar angulation is best assessed on lateral radiograph, with lines drawn through the medullary canal.
-When this is not possible the oblique view can be used, however this results in less accurate measurements which tend to overestimate the degree of angulation 6.
+The degree of palmar angulation is best assessed on the lateral radiograph, with lines drawn through the medullary canal.
+Lines may also be drawn along the dorsal cortex to assess palmar angulation 7.
+When this is not possible the oblique view can be used, however, this results in less accurate measurements which tend to overestimate the degree of angulation 6.

 In addition to stating that a fifth metacarpal fracture is present, a number of features should be evaluated and commented up: